Edmund Muskie: Marriage and children

 Jane Frances Gray was born February 12, 1927, in Waterville to Myrtie and Millage Guy Gray.
 Growing up, she was voted "prettiest in school" in high school and at age 15, started her first job, in a dress shop.
 At age 18, Gray was hired to be a bookkeeper and saleswoman in an exclusive haute couture boutique in Waterville.
 While there, a mutual friend tried to introduce her to Muskie while he was working in the city as a lawyer.
 She had Gray model the dresses in the shop window while he was walking to work.
 Muskie came into the shop one day and invited her to a gala event.
 At the time, she was 19 and he was 32; their difference in age stirred controversy in the town.
 However, after eighteen months of courting Gray and her family, she agreed to marry him in a private ceremony in 1948.
-Gray and Muskie had five children: Stephen (born 1949), Ellen (born 1950), Melinda (born 1956), Martha (born 1958, d.
-2006), and Edmund Jr. (born 1961).
+Gray and Muskie had five children: Stephen (born 1949), Ellen (born 1950), Melinda (born 1956), Martha (1958–2006), and Edmund Jr. (born 1961).
 The Muskies lived in a yellow cottage at Kennebunk Beach while they lived in Maine.

-U.S. Navy Reserve, 1942–1945
+U.S. Navy Reserve (1942–1945)

 In June 1940, President Roosevelt created the V-12 Navy College Training Program to prepare men under the age of 28 for the eventual outbreak of World War II.
 Muskie formally registered for the draft in October 1940 and was formally called to deck officer training on March 26, 1942.
 At 28, he was assigned to work as a diesel engineer in the Naval Reserve Midshipmen's School.
 On September 11, 1942, Muskie was called to Annapolis, Maryland, to attend the United States Naval Academy.
 He left his law practice running so "his name would continue to circulate in Waterville" while he was gone.
 He trained as an apprentice seaman for six weeks before being assigned the rank of midshipman.

 In January 1943, Muskie attended diesel engineering school for sixteen weeks before being assigned to First Naval District, Boston in May.
 Muskie worked on the for a month.
 In June, he was assigned to the at Fort Schuyler in New York, where he worked as an indoctrinator.
 In November 1943, Muskie was promoted to Deck Officer.
 He trained for two weeks in Miami, Florida, at the Submarine Chaser Training Center.
 After that, Muskie was relocated to Columbus, Ohio, to study reconnaissance in February 1944.
 In March, he was promoted to Lieutenant (junior grade).
 Muskie was stationed at California's Mare Island in April temporarily before formally engaging in active duty warfare.